 Increase in heart rate

 Recovery from dehydration takes time.
 Headaches, muscle aches, and nausea are not uncommon, sometimes lingering for hours after the event.
 Take in cool fluids, gradually, and eat easy-to-digest snacks.
+Sports drinks like Gatorade and Powerade can help rehydrate you and replace electrolytes lost through sweat.
 Avoid cycling until you have fully recovered.

 Remember that proper focus when cycling can prevent bike crashes and don’t risk it!
 Stay hydrated, stay alert, and stay alive.
 At Kass & Moses, we have represented injured cyclists for over 25 years and we have seen how something that seems insignificant, like dehydration, can play a role in a crash.
 If you have any questions about your bike crash, contact us today for a no-obligation phone consultation.